 Although the precise shape and size of the stomach varies widely among different vertebrates, the relative positions of the esophageal and duodenal openings remain relatively constant.
 As a result, the organ always curves somewhat to the left before curving back to meet the pyloric sphincter.
 However, lampreys, hagfishes, chimaeras, lungfishes, and some teleost fish have no stomach at all, with the esophagus opening directly into the intestine.
 These animals all consume diets that require little storage of food, no predigestion with gastric juices, or both.[57]

 The gastric lining is usually divided into two regions, an anterior portion lined by fundic glands and a posterior portion lined with pyloric glands.
 Cardiac glands are unique to mammals, and even then are absent in a number of species.
 The distributions of these glands vary between species, and do not always correspond with the same regions as in humans.
 Furthermore, in many non-human mammals, a portion of the stomach anterior to the cardiac glands is lined with epithelium essentially identical to that of the esophagus.
-Ruminants, in particular, have a complex stomach, the first three chambers of which are all lined with esophageal mucosa.[57]
+Ruminants, in particular, have a complex four-chambered stomach.
+The first three chambers (rumen, reticulum, and omasum) are all lined with esophageal mucosa,[57] while the final chamber functions like a monogastric stomach, which is called the abomasum.

 In birds and crocodilians, the stomach is divided into two regions.
 Anteriorly is a narrow tubular region, the proventriculus, lined by fundic glands, and connecting the true stomach to the crop.
 Beyond lies the powerful muscular gizzard, lined by pyloric glands, and, in some species, containing stones that the animal swallows to help grind up food.[57]